rackerlabs/technical-blog/_posts/2019-11-06-what-is-interaction-studio-and-how-does-it-drive-transformative-business-value.md

 ogDescription: "Interaction Studio was launched in 2018 as an innovative Marketing Cloud feature that allows your company to engage with customers at every stage along the path from lead to loyalty."
 ---

 Interaction Studio was launched in 2018 as an innovative Marketing Cloud feature that allows your company to engage with customers at every stage along the path from lead to loyalty.
-Interaction Studio uses cookies to track customer data and then matches that data with customer provided information, like email addresses and phone numbers.
+Interaction Studio uses cookies to track customer data and then matches that data with customer-provided information &mdash; like email addresses and phone numbers.

 <!-- more -->